gloveboxes/CodeLabs-IoTDev/Module5-WindowsIoTCorePi2FezHat-IoTHubs/AnalyticsWithPowerBi.md

 ![Create Azure Stream Analytics Job](Images/azure-create-stream-analytics-job.png)

-	1. Click "Create a new Stream Analytics job".
+	1. Click "Create a new Stream Analytics job" if this is your first job, or click the plus sign to add an additional job.
 	2. Complete the form
 		- JOB NAME: iot-stream-analytics or something similar
 		- REGION: Suggest selecting the region closest to your IoT Hub